aurmich/module_notify_fila3/README.md

 ![GitHub stars](https://img.shields.io/github/stars/laraxot/module_notify_fila3)
 ![License](https://img.shields.io/badge/license-MIT-green)

 Welcome to the **Fila3 Notify Module**!
 This powerful notification system is designed to streamline communication within your application.
-Whether you’re sending alerts, reminders, or updates, the Fila3 Notify Module has you covered with its versatile features and easy integration.
+Whether you're sending alerts, reminders, or updates, the Fila3 Notify Module has you covered with its versatile features and easy integration.

-## 📦 What’s Inside?
+## 📦 What's Inside?

 The Fila3 Notify Module allows you to implement a robust notification system with minimal effort, featuring: